TimPietrusky/ThunderCommander/README.md

 ```

 #### Windows & Mac
-Please contact me or create an issue if you need assitance for Windows
+Please contact me or create an issue if you need assistance for Windows.